UsmanButt1/mh-blog/README.md

 # Bugs

+* Slug Field not operational yet due to the Comments model not being created as yet.
+This would be a future feature to implement and the slug field would be used to link the journal entry to the comment and also allow for editing and deleting comments.
+Currently, this does not affect the user CRUD functionality.

+* Horizontal scroll tab appears on the Journal Entries page when pagination occurs past 6 journal entries.
+This does not affect the user experience however it is something that would be resolved in the future.

-All the bugs that occured during the creation of this application have been resolved.
-There is a section of the application which allows you to reset your password that needs to be implemented, however they were not within the scope of this particular project and will be addressed in the near future along with the other future features.
+Most bugs that occured during the creation of this application have been resolved.
+There is a section of the application which allows you to reset your password that needs to be implemented, however they were not within the scope of this particular project and will be addressed in the near future along with the following future features:

+*

 # Credit:

-* Although I used the django blog resources provided on the LMS, I also received alot of additional clarification by following along with django projects on YouTube.
-One of the vidoes I found especially helpful was : https://youtu.be/ZCPhzoK_bg4?si=juRZRzgGcZz6cf5r
+* Although I used the django blog resources provided on the LMS, I also received alot of additional clarification by reaching to fellow students in the cohort and drawing inspiration from the walkthrough project on the LMS.

-* Stack Overflow and Phind was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.
+* Tutor Support, Google, Stack Overflow, Phind and ChatGPT was used to solve any smaller bugs and further clarification on errors I was receiving in the terminal.

-* A special thanks to all the other indivudals in our cohort for their continuous support throughout the course.
+* Thank you to all the other individuals in our cohort for their continuous support throughout the course.

 * Font Awesome was used for icons and the fonts used were derived from Google Fonts.

-* Wireframes were created with Balsamiq.
+* Wireframes were created with Balsamiq and Canva.

 * Flowcharts were created using LucidChart.

-* Logos and slogans were created with Logo.com.
+* The text and descriptions were generated by ChatGPT.